Multilingual La La Land

-Home to immigrants from more than 140 countries speaking over 200 languages, Los Angeles is a microcosm of the world.
+Home to immigrants from more than 140 countries speaking over 180 languages, Los Angeles is a microcosm of the world.
 While Los Angeles' ethnic enclaves have been the subject of study by researchers from a wide range of fields, these enclaves remain under-researched from a linguistic standpoint.
-Multilingual La La Land addresses the sociolinguistic landscape of the Greater Los Angeles Metropolitan Area, providing in-depth accounts of the twelve most spoken languages in the region.
+Multilingual La La Land addresses the sociolinguistic landscape of the Greater Los Angeles (GLA) area, providing in-depth accounts of the sixteen most spoken languages other than English in the region.

-Each chapter introduces the history of the language in the LA region, uses census figures and residential patterns to examine location-based and network-based speech communities, and discusses the patterns of usage that characterize the language, and motivations to maintain the language.
-For each language, this book considers how these patterns and trends bear on the vitality of a language in the region.
+Each chapter introduces the history of the language in the L.A. region, uses census figures and residential densities to examine location-based and network-based speech communities, and discusses the patterns of usage that characterize the language, including motivations to maintain the language.
+How these patterns and trends bear on the vitality of each language is a central consideration of this book.

 Introduction